thiagohmcruz/thiagohmcruz.github.io/index.md

 Small list of facts about me:

 * I'm a great listener
-* I believe empathy is the most valuable asset any team could have
+* I believe empathy is fundamental for any kind of human relationship (personal or professional)to work
 * I was born and raised in São Paulo, Brazil.
-Moved to Canada and lived in Toronto for about 5 years before moving to Waterloo where I'm currently located
+* I'm currently living in Waterloo, Canada, and I spent the 5 years pior living in Toronto
-* When I'm not coding I'm reading, eating, binge watching or playing games.
+* When I'm not coding you'll find me reading, eating, binge watching or playing games.

-Checkout my past [projects](/projects), my <a href="{{ site.baseurl }}/assets/resume.pdf" target="_blank">resume</a> and feel free to [contact](/contact) me anytime.
+Checkout my past [projects](/projects) or my <a href="{{ site.baseurl }}/assets/resume.pdf" target="_blank">resume</a>.
+Feel free to [contact](/contact) me anytime.